yvele/aws-cfn-custom-resource-lambda-edge/README.md

 ./install.sh eu-west-1
 ```

 The scripts will deploy 3 CloudFormation stacks.
-When done,
-the script will prompt you to deploy and optional CloudFront sample.

 Note that the first stack is a prerequisite that deploys an S3 bucket required by CloudFormation to [upload local artifacts](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-cli-package.html).
 You probably already have such bucket.